 I have two separate ways of teaching the subject to students in Years 7 and 8 and to older students.
 While it is absolutely necessary to reveal the truth about what happened, I tend to avoid the more graphic descriptions and photographs when working with younger students.
 I usually start with the final scene from The Boy in the Striped Pyjamas, the book and film of which is often studied in Years 7 to 9 and thus provides an excellent introduction to the topic.
 From here, I discuss how the victims ended up in the camps and what it would feel like to be a Jew (and especially a German Jew) in 1930s Germany.

 What is of the utmost importance to me, however, is the personal story connected with the subject.
 I talk about my own family and how my mother and grandparents escaped from Nazi Germany in 1934 and how my great-grandmother survived the camps but would never talk about her experiences.
-I show family photos and particularly a picture of my great-aunt and uncle, who perished in Auschwitz, an event which affected my grandmother for the rest of her life.
+I show family photos and particularly a picture of my great-aunt and uncle, who perished in Auschwitz, an event that affected my grandmother for the rest of her life.

 We discuss the crisis of faith that followed the terrible events of the Holocaust.
 Could one still believe in God or did many people lose their faith completely?